"The study of geography is more than just memorising places on a map. It is about understanding the complexity of our world." Barack Obama

 Key Stage 3

 Students in Years 7, 8 & 9 receive four 60 minute lessons per fortnight.
 Students are taught in mixed ability groups throughout Key Stage 3 (KS3).
 Progress is tracked and monitored by the department to provide additional support and intervention.
-Students complete a baseline assessment on entry The topics studied at KS3 are the building blocks of those studied in KS4, with some GCSE topics being introduced in parts of year 9.
+The topics studied at KS3 are the building blocks of those studied in KS4.

 Key Stage 4